AdrianoSiqueira/YoutubeDL/README.md

 ### TAGS

+       [AUDIO] - The links below this tag will have the audio extracted.
+It only works for single files.

        [CLEAR] - Indicates that the links file should be cleaned.
 This tag should be in the end to avoid errors.

         [HIDE] - The links below this tag will be downloaded to a hidden folder.
-                 Links directly below this tag will be ignored.
+                 Links directly below this tag can not work as expected.

       [NORMAL] - The links below this tag will be downloaded to normal video folder.
-Links directly below this tag will be ignored.
+Links directly below this tag can not work as expected.

     [PLAYLIST] - Indicates to download the entire playlist.
 The files will be placed in a folder with the same name as the playlist.
 This